 The New England Institute of Technology

-- Program Name: Associate in Science in Medical Assisting and Administration program
+- Program Name: Medical Assisting and Administration Certificate Program

 - GED or High School Diploma Requirement: Students must have a high school diploma and need to have a recognized equivalency diploma (GED) or meet the federal home school requirements.